ZhuangLab/storm-analysis/doc/source/analysis.rst

   $ python
   >>> import storm_analysis.spliner.psf_to_spline as psf_to_spline
-  >>> psf_to_spline.psfToSpline("beads_psf.psf", "beads_psf.spline", 12)
+  >>> psf_to_spline.psfToSpline("beads_psf.psf", "beads_psf.spline", 10)

-.. note:: "12" is the size of the spline in pixels in x and y.
+.. note:: "10" is the size of the spline in pixels in x and y.

 This will create two files:

 * beads_psf.spline - A file containing the spline coefficients.

 * spline.dax - The spline as a z-stack.
-This is 2x upsampled so (in this examples) its final size is 24 x 24 x 24.
+The final size will be 20 x 20 x 20
+  in this example as the "size" of the spline would be more correctly termed 1/2 the size of the spline.

 Running spliner
 ~~~~~~~~~~~~~~~